Valley Central History

 Alternative Learning Center Opened at Maybrook Elementary

 In 2013, the district closed Maybrook Elementary School in an effort to close a budget gap sending the students to Montgomery and Berea Elementary.
-The building reopened as an Alternative Learning Center for students (elementary/secondary) with school anxiety in order to provide a place within the district to meet their needs.
+The building reopened as an Alternative Learning Center for students (elementary/secondary) with school anxiety to provide a place within the district to meet their needs.

 Becoming Vikings